TURahim/MessageAI/docs/MVP_Tasklist.md

 **IMPORTANT:** Requires Expo Dev Client or standalone build for testing.
 Limited functionality in Expo Go.

+**NOTE:** Implementation complete but **requires clarification on notification requirements**:
+- Current: Local notifications triggered when viewing ANY screen (including the chat)
+- Suppression logic in place but may need adjustment
+- Need to better understand: When should notifications appear?
+Only on home screen?
+In other chats?
+- Consider: Global listener vs per-chat listener
+- Deferred detailed testing and refinement to later iteration

 **Commit:** `feat: add foreground notifications with presence-based suppression`

 ---